kyma-project/test-infra/development/gcbuild/README.md

 # gcbuild

-This tool servers as an intelligent wrapper for `gcloud builds submit`.
+This tool serves as an intelligent wrapper for `gcloud builds submit`.
 It runs remote build jobs on Google infrastructure with setting automated substitutions, that developers can use.
 It's built to reduce the complexity of building the Docker images.

 Key features:
 * Automatically control values and presence of required substitutions `$_TAG`, `$_REPOSITORY`, `$_VARIANT`